-Anniversaries of the death and other special occasions may be particularly hard for the bereaved person.
-You might want to ask them if they’d like to spend the day with you or give them a call to see how they are.
+Anniversaries of the death and special occasions such as birthdays or Mother's Day may be particularly hard for the bereaved person.
+Remembering those dates and giving them a call or asking if they’d like to spend the day with you can be comforting.

 Talk to them

 Even if you feel awkward about it, it’s a good idea to acknowledge the death by saying something simple like ‘I am so sorry to hear that … died.’
 It’s best to avoid clichés – for example, 'at least they're in a better place'.

 Give the bereaved person a space to talk about the person who died, without pressuring them to talk if they don't want to.
 If they talk to you about the death or the person who died, listen and don’t try to change the subject.
 Talking about these things is important for people who have been bereaved and they may need to talk about them repeatedly, particularly to begin with.
 This can help them to process what has happened.
 If they seem to find it hard to talk to people they know, you could suggest other sources of support such as Cruse Bereavement Support (Cruse Scotland in Scotland) or their GP.

 Allow them to express how they’re feeling without judging them.
 People can find their feelings overwhelming after a death and they might be experiencing a range of emotions.
 Don’t worry if they react in a way you didn’t expect – for example, they might be angry or very anxious.